HewlettPackard/OpenShift-on-SimpliVity/README.md

 hpe-worker1   ansible_host=10.15.152.214
 ```

-Additional RHCOS worker nodes can be deployed by adding entries to the `rhcos_worker` section of the inventory file and then running the `playbooks/scale.yml` playbook.
+Additional RHCOS worker nodes can be deployed by adding entries to the `rhcos_worker` section of the inventory file and running the `playbooks/scale.yml` playbook.

-For example, to deploy two additional RHCOS worker nodes to the cluster (hpe-worker2 and hpe-worker3), update the `rhcos_worker` section of the `hosts` file with the required entries for these worker nodes:
+For example, to deploy two additional RHCOS worker nodes to the cluster (`hpe-worker2` and `hpe-worker3`), update the `rhcos_worker` section of the `hosts` file with the required entries for these worker nodes:

 ```bash
 [rhcos_worker]